Entrepreneurship and Innovation - Master's Programme (One Year)

 Scholarship for the Master's Programme in Entrepreneurship and Innovation

-Through the generous donations from Stay At Hotel and Sten K. Johnson Centre for Entrepreneurship two full tuition scholarships are available for students applying to the Master's Programme in Entrepreneurship and Innovation.
-Students apply for the scholarship through the Lund University Global Scholarship application.
+Through the generous donation from the Sten K. Johnson Centre for Entrepreneurship, a full tuition fee scholarship is available for students applying for the Master's Programme in Entrepreneurship and Innovation.